 Is the extended Vitamix warranty worth it?

-On average, I suspect that you would come out ahead by skipping the extension and covering the cost of repairs or replacements yourself.
-However, there are a few things that could make it worth it to get the extended warranty:
+On average, I suspect that you would come out ahead by skipping the extension.
+You can “self insure,” and cover the cost of repairs or replacements in the warranty extension period.
+You would likely come out ahead, but it is of course possible that there would be some catastrophic failure in the warranty extension period.
+Here are a few things that could make it worth it to get the extended warranty:

 - If you are a heavy user, you could come out ahead.
 For example, if you have a big family of raw foodists who use the Vitamix all day, every day, that is going to put more wear on the machine than the average home user that Vitamix is expecting.